Izan-Sola/Izan-Sola/README.md

 Long story short, I'm hosting an AI model locally and making it do stuff.
 Main functionalities include:

 * Playing Minecraft survival and fighting with [ProjectKorra](https://projectkorra.com/) abilities.
 * Playing VRChat ([lilyvrchat](https://github.com/Izan-Sola/LilyVrchat)), kinda.
-Follows me, listens to voices and talks through the game.
+Follows me, performs default actions and listens to voices and talks through the game.
 * She can also use Discord and code in VSC via the `Continue` extension.

 #### Mario PowerUPS ([mariopowerups](https://github.com/Izan-Sola/MarioPowerUps))